Integrated Pest Management (IPM)

-Once you have established that an action threshold has been broken, and you have correctly identified the insect, the first methods of control are mechanical.
+Once it is established that an action threshold has been broken, and the insect has been correctly identified, the first methods of control are mechanical.
 Some pests are large enough to be hand picked from the plants.
 Others, like aphids, can be dislodged with a blast from the hose.
 Places where the pests might be breeding or hiding out during the day can be removed.
 Barriers such as row cover can be put in place.
 Traps can be installed.
 Some insects like whitefly can be vacuumed up.
 Other insects, like wireworm, can be exposed by tillage, and then picked over by chickens.

 5. Biological Controls

 This level of control attempts to exploit existing natural relationships between the best insect and other organisms such as bacteria, entomopathogenic fungi, predatory nematodes, and beneficial insects such as predatory wasps, mites, beetles, and so on.
 These systems have a minimal environmental impact, and are often very cost effective.
-For most of these controls to work, you must have a positive identification of the pest species.
+For most of these controls to work, a positive identification of the pest species is critical.